Gyaan507/move37-polling-app/README.md

 ## Project Architecture

 The project follows a standard, scalable structure for a Node.js/Express application, separating concerns into distinct modules.
-This ensures the codebase is clean, maintainable, and easy to navigate, directly addressing the **Code Quality** evaluation criterion[cite: 40].
+This ensures the codebase is clean, maintainable, and easy to navigate, directly addressing the **Code Quality** evaluation criterion.

 ```
 /